-There are a number of ways replacement cost can be analyzed.
-Some of the key considerations in such a calculation include the number of stories of the home, its age, its size or square footage, the quality and materials used in its construction and any attached structures like garages.
-This program is constantly updated to consider changes in material prices, labor and other costs.
+There are a number of ways replacement costs can be analyzed.
+Some of the key considerations in such a calculation include the number of stories of the home, its age, its size or square footage, the quality and materials used in its construction, and any attached structures like garages.
+This program is constantly updated to consider changes in material prices, labor, and other costs.

 What happens if I don’t have enough coverage on my home and I have a loss?

 Generally, in the event of a covered loss, your insurance company is bound for the cost of the repairs or replacement of your home up to the policy limit.
 For example, if your home costs $200,o00 to replace, but your policy limit is $150,000, you may be called upon to pay the difference or make adjustments in how your home is replaced.
 We can help you determine how much coverage is adequate for you.

 What should you do to help your agent help you obtain and keep the right amount of coverage for your home?

 Make sure you keep your agent informed and up to date on your house and its contents.
 For instance, any upgrades, remodeling, or additions to your home could impact its value and should be discussed with your agent.
 You should also discuss with your agent any higher value or collectible personal property that you own.
 Jewelry, fine art, antiques, musical instruments, electronics, sports equipment, and collectibles may be covered best under a schedule that provides unique coverage for those items in addition to your other personal property.

 Replacement Cost Vs. Market Value

 Imagine how devastating it would be to lose your home in a fire or natural disaster.
 Now imagine not being able to rebuild it completely because you didn’t have the correct amount of insurance.